Let's do it again: Bowman Gray Stadium racing on tap again for Saturday night

-Public-address announcer Randy Pettitt may have summed it up the best on Saturday night for the opener of the 72nd season of Bowman Gray Stadium racing.
+Public-address announcer Randy Pettitt may have summed it up best last Saturday night for the opener of the 72nd season of Bowman Gray Stadium racing.

 “Please do not park on the sidewalks,” he said to the more than 13,000 who flocked to the stadium for the first time in nearly 22 months.
 “If you did park on the sidewalk, there’s a chance you will be towed.”